-- “Customers will have to pay for all appointments at once” – where customer will need to pay for all recurring appointments at once.
+- “Customers will have to pay for all appointments at once” – where customers will need to pay for all recurring appointments at once.

-In order to send the list of recurring appointments in your notifications you need to copy and paste %recurring_appointments_details% placeholder to the notifications.
-Once you do that go to the Settings page, open Appointments Settings and you will see option “Recurring placeholders”.
-By default in this field you will have just %appointment_date_time% placeholder which means that the list of recurring appointments will be sent just with date and time of each appointment.
+In order to send the list of recurring appointments in your notifications, you need to copy and paste the %recurring_appointments_details% placeholder to the notifications.
+Once you do that go to the Settings page, open Appointments Settings, and you will see the option “Recurring placeholders”.
+By default in this field, you will have just %appointment_date_time% placeholder which means that the list of recurring appointments will be sent just with the date and time of each appointment.
 If you want some additional data to be sent in the list, all you need to do is to copy the placeholders from the notification page here and the list of recurring appointments will be sent with those data.

 Booking the recurring appointments

-Once you setup everything above your service will now get option for customer to schedule the recurring bookings.
-Once customer chooses the service and proceeds to the calendar with available dates the recurring option will be chosen.
+Once you set up everything above your service will now get an option for customers to schedule recurring bookings.
+Once a customer chooses the service and proceeds to the calendar with available dates the recurring option will be available.

-Customer needs to choose date and time slot and then enable “Repeat this appointment” option before he clicks “Continue”.
+The customer needs to choose the date and time slot and then enable the “Repeat this appointment” option before he clicks “Continue”.

-If the “Repeat this appointment” option is enabled the customer will see another step in the booking form to setup recurrence (this step is shown above in the part where service settings are explained for each type of the recurrence).
+If the “Repeat this appointment” option is enabled the customer will see another step in the booking form to set up recurrence (this step is shown above in the part where service settings are explained for each type of recurrence).

-After the customer choose recurrence and proceed to the next step the list of recurring appointments will be shown with option to edit or delete each of the recurring appointment.
+After the customer chooses recurrence and proceed to the next step the list of recurring appointments will be shown with an option to edit or delete each of the recurring appointment.